 She knew we could do better.
 That's how this copycat Ben & Jerry's Chocolate Mint Marshmallow Ice Cream was born!

-For the mix-ins, there's homemade Marshmallow Creme (aka Marshmallow Fluff) and homemade Chocolate Cookie Crumbs.
+Mix-ins: Here we're using homemade Marshmallow Creme (aka Marshmallow Fluff) and homemade Chocolate Cookie Crumbs.
 Store-bought is fine to use also, if you prefer.

-How to make ice cream from custard
+How to make chocolate marshmallow ice cream

 Step 1: Make the chocolate custard base